 The number of people climbing via the Umbwe route is low.
 There might be only a few climbers that choose this option per week.
-The chances of success via the Umbwe route are low and is only recommend choosing this option for more experienced climbers.
+The chances of success via the Umbwe route are low, it is only recommended for more experienced climbers.
 Many consider the climbing to be very difficult and taxing.
-Strong hikers who are confident in their fitness and ability to acclimatize to elevation will enjoy the Umbwe route.
+Strong hikers who are confident in their fitness and ability to acclimate to elevation will enjoy the Umbwe route.

 How MUCH DOES IT COST TO CLIMB MT.
 KILIMANJARO VIA THE UMBWE ROUTE?

 Umbwe Route Cost

 The Umbwe Route is considered one of the most difficult routes for climbing Mount Kilimanjaro.
 It can be climbed via a 5-day, 6-day, or 7-day option.
 We strongly recommend either the 6 or 7 day option, because this allows for more days for acclimatization.
 The Umbwe Route is recommended for strong climbers with previous mountaineering experience.

 6 Days + 2 Nights hotel - $1800 to $2200 per person

 7 Days + 2 Nights hotel - $2050 to $2450 per person

 Pricing depends on how many people are in the group and what type of lodging / accommodations are desired.

 6-DAY UMBWE ROUTE ITINERARY